 metformin - oral, Glucophage (cont.)

 PRECAUTIONS: See also Warning section.Before taking this medication, tell your doctor or pharmacist if you are allergic to metformin; or if you have any other allergies.
 This product may contain inactive ingredients, which can cause allergic reactions or other problems.
-Talk to your pharmacist for more details.Before using this medication, tell your doctor or pharmacist your medical history, especially of: severe breathing problems (such as obstructive lung disease, severe asthma), metabolic acidosis (such as diabetic ketoacidosis), blood problems (such as anemia, vitamin B12 deficiency), kidney disease, liver disease.Before having surgery or any X-ray/scanning procedure using injectable iodinated contrast material, tell your doctor that you are taking this medication.
+Talk to your pharmacist for more details.Before using this medication, tell your doctor or pharmacist your medical history, especially of: severe breathing problems (such as obstructive lung disease, severe asthma), blood problems (such as anemia, vitamin B12 deficiency), kidney disease, liver disease.Before having surgery or any X-ray/scanning procedure using injectable iodinated contrast material, tell your doctor that you are taking this medication.
 You will need to temporarily stop this medication before the time of your surgery/procedure.
 Consult your doctor for further instructions.Before having surgery, tell your doctor or dentist about all the products you use (including prescription drugs, nonprescription drugs, and herbal products).You may experience blurred vision, dizziness, or drowsiness due to extremely low or high blood sugar levels.
 Do not drive, use machinery, or do any activity that requires alertness or clear vision until you are sure you can perform such activities safely.Limit alcohol while using this medication because it can increase your risk of lactic acidosis and developing low blood sugar.High fever, "water pills" (diuretics such as hydrochlorothiazide), too much sweating, diarrhea, or vomiting may cause loss of too much body water (dehydration) and increase your risk of lactic acidosis.
 Stop taking this medication and tell your doctor right away if you have prolonged diarrhea or vomiting.
 Be sure to drink enough fluids to prevent dehydration unless your doctor directs you otherwise.It may be harder to control your blood sugar when your body is stressed (such as due to fever, infection, injury, or surgery).
 Consult your doctor because increased stress may require a change in your treatment plan, medications, or blood sugar testing.Older adults may be at greater risk for side effects such as low blood sugar or lactic acidosis.During pregnancy, this medication should be used only when clearly needed.
 Discuss the risks and benefits with your doctor.
 Your doctor may direct you to use insulin instead of this product during your pregnancy.
 Follow your doctor's instructions carefully.Metformin can cause changes in the menstrual cycle (promote ovulation) and increase the risk of becoming pregnant.
 Consult your doctor or pharmacist about the use of reliable birth control while using this medication.Metformin passes into breast milk in small amounts.
 Consult your doctor before breast-feeding.

 Back to Medications Index